Grade Point Average

 Grades in Thesis/Project Advisement

-Graduate students receiving a second consecutive grade of unsatisfactory (“U”) in GRA 629 will be dismissed from the program.
+Graduate students receiving a second consecutive grade of unsatisfactory (“U”) in XXX-629 will be dismissed from the program.